xdilab/VR_Player/README.md

 ## 📌 Notes

-- This repo is **for progress tracking only**, not the full Unity source code
+- This repo is **for progress tracking only**, not the full Unity source code  | Watch Source Code Added 9/18/2025
 - Each upload includes enough context (date or label) to understand what it represents
 - Full builds and source code are managed separately